kerberos-io/machinery/README.md

 ###Raspbian (for Raspberry Pi)

-If you already have a Raspberry Pi running with Raspbian, you probably don't want to resflash your SD-card.
+If you already have a Raspberry Pi running with Raspbian, you probably don't want to reflash your SD-card.
 Therefore you can install the different parts of Kerberos.io (machinery and web) manual.

 [Read more](https://doc.kerberos.io/2.0/installation/Raspbian)